The Grow Wild Team

 Vice Chair

 Michael Jones was fortunate to grow up in Yellowstone National Park, where he developed a great appreciation of wild places.
 After earning a B.S. in Fish and Wildlife Management and an M.S. in Fisheries Ecology, Michael began his career in noxious weed management as a seasonal weed control technician working for the U.S. Fish and Wildlife Service.
 Michael’s seasonal work captured his interest in invasive plant management as an effective wildlife conservation tool.
-He has worked for the Gallatin County Weed District as the assistant coordinator since 2010, and been a part of the Alliance since 2008.
+He has worked for the Gallatin County Weed District as the assistant coordinator since 2010, and been a part of Grow Wild since 2008.
 Michael takes great satisfaction taking a weed infested tract of land and making it productive for wildlife and people again.
 When he is not fighting weeds, Michael can be found fly fishing, rafting, or exploring the backcountry.

 2022